 TGax editor, please make changes to the following paragraph in this sub-clause as shown

-[24147]An HE STA that transmits an HE Operation element and that decides to temporarily disable the use of BSS color in the BSS to which it belongs, for example, after detecting a BSS color collision with an OBSS (see 26.17.3.5 (Detecting and reporting BSS color collision)), shall set the value of BSS Color Disabled subfield in the HE Operation element to 1 to inform its associated peer HE STAs that the BSS color is disabled; otherwise the HE STA shall set the BSS Color Disabled subfield to 0.
+[24147]An HE STA that transmits an HE Operation element and that decides to disable the use of BSS color in the BSS to which it belongs, for example, after detecting a BSS color collision with an OBSS (see 26.17.3.5 (Detecting and reporting BSS color collision)), shall set the value of BSS Color Disabled subfield in the HE Operation element to 1 to inform its associated peer HE STAs that the BSS color is disabled; otherwise the HE STA shall set the BSS Color Disabled subfield to 0.

+NOTE – It is recommended that an HE STA that transmits an HE Operation element does not disable the BSS color for an extended period of time, so that other STAs can benefit from features relying on BSS color.

 Selecting and advertising a new BSS color